List of films considered the worst: Heaven's Gate (theatrical version, 1980)

 Despite the vicious reviews, the film's reputation improved over time.
-In fall 2012, the New York Film Festival, the venue for its infamous opening, premiered the restored director's cut.
-In stark contrast, The Times (London) called the restored version "a modern masterpiece" and its 1980 cut "one of the greatest injustices of cinematic history".
+In fall of 2012, the New York Film Festival, the venue for its infamous opening, premiered the restored director's cut.
+In stark contrast, The Times called the restored version "a modern masterpiece" and its 1980 cut "one of the greatest injustices of cinematic history".
 The film has also been released on Blu-ray and DVD by the Criterion Collection.
 Manohla Dargis of The New York Times said that the film "has been called a disaster and a disgrace, yet also anointed a masterpiece."
+In 2023, the French magazine Télérama ranked it 17th in its list of the 100 greatest films in the history of cinema, describing the work as "a post-classical, lyrical, and disenchanted Western".